Canada in World War II: Agriculture, mining, and industry

 In 1942, Ottawa registered women between ages 20–24 into service sectors to fill in the roles of those who went to war.
 In total, around 1,073,000 women were in the workforce.
 Roles that traditionally belonged to men, like agriculture, airforce, labour, and production, were filled in by women seeking to work for the economy.
 It was also planned for them to take over the jobs of men in the homefront to encourage them to go to war.
 Women at the homefront provided for the war effort by donating clothes, food, money to medical organizations.
 Because women were now working, and men going to war, average family sizes decreased, and children had no parents to care for them.
 There was still a stigma around women working in industries and urban jobs.
 In contrast, the government had given 4,000-5,000 women a new responsibility- to regulate the food supplies so that it is preserved nor wasted in accordance with the fluctuating consequences of war and weather, something understood as squarely within the domestic sphere.

 Children and youth also experienced significant changes to their lives.
 The older teenagers also served as farmers and joined into the labour force as most able-bodied men were serving overseas.
 The Canadian government even lowered the minimum age for obtaining a licence to 14 so that teenagers could legally operate tractors and other vehicles.

 Indigenous Canadians played a large role on the Home Front during The Second World War.
 They donated a large amount of money for patriotic and humanitarian causes.
 The Indigenous Canadians collected scrap metals, rubber and bones in support of the war effort.
 More specifically, the Inuit population collected animal bones to secretly ship down south to be used for ammunition.
-The labour shortages across Canada during the Second World War provided improved financial conditions for many indigenous families.
-These shortages provided more work opportunities at higher wages the indigenous people had previously seen.
-Despite the influx of indigenous people entering the army and contributing at home, there was also some opposition to the war effort on the part of First Nations, Metis and Inuit Canadians.
-This was primarily due to taxes imposed on indigenous peoples by the government and the aftereffects of the previous war haunting the indigenous communities.
+The labour shortages across Canada during World War II provided improved financial conditions for many indigenous families.
+Those shortages provided more work opportunities at higher wages than the indigenous people had previously seen.
+Despite the influx of indigenous people entering the army and contributing at home, there was also some opposition to the war effort on the part of First Nations, Metis and Inuit Canadians, primarily because of taxes imposed on indigenous peoples by the government and the aftereffects of the previous war haunting the indigenous communities.
 Furthermore, conscription had a negative impact on the relationship between many of Canada's First Nations, Metis, and Inuit communities and the federal government.